-We are part of the American Orthodox Catholic and Apostolic Church under the omophorion of His Beatitude, Metropolitan Nestor.
+We are part of the North American Orthodox Catholic and Apostolic Church under the omophorion of His Beatitude, Metropolitan Nestor.

 The large Orthodox and Catholic jurisdictions continue to publicly humiliate LGBT folks with declarations like: “homosexuality is intrinsically disordered.”
 This attitude is so prominent that some LGBT folks assume that our Russian jurisdiction must be homophobic, judgmental and concerned all about sex as these jurisdictions seem to be.
 Very seldom do clergy talk about knives which can be used for good or for evil.
 We think the same way about sex so we seldom discuss it.
 Some of the best advice about sex might be found in Alcoholics Anonymous Big Book, appropriately enough to be found on page 69:

 Those members of our community, as well as any visitors, who are still catechumens (learners), are welcome to approach and kiss the Holy Chalice, the cross, and the priest's hand.
 We also welcome those who are prepared to receive Holy Communion, have been Chrismated in their own Orthodox jurisdiction.

 Beginning in 1980, Axios, an organization of Eastern & Near Eastern Orthodox, and Byzantine & Eastern-rite Catholic Gay & Lesbian lay Christians was founded in Beverly Hills California.
 They did not include Roman Catholics at that time because the LGBT Roman Catholics already had their own support group called Dignity which had been founded earlier in San Diego, California.